irth-app/irth-app.github.io/README.md

 ├── dist/                   # Gulp builds the static site into this directory ├── package.json            # Dependencies
 └── src/                    # All source code
     ├── assets/
         ├── css/            # Stylesheets
         ├── font/           # Font files
         ├── img/            # Images and SVGs
         ├── js/             # Javascript libraries and scripts ├── views/
-        ├── partials/       # Handlebars HTML partials that are included / extended └── templates/      # Handlebars HTML files, one per page on the site.
+        ├── layouts/       # Handlebars HTML layouts that are  extended ├── partials/       # Handlebars HTML partials that are included └── templates/      # Handlebars HTML files, one per page on the site.
 ```